A COMB MADE FROM THE WRECKAGE OF AN AMERICAN A3J AIRCRAFT SHOT DOWN IN HANOI

 © Vietnam News Agency

-Mr. Ngo Van Dung’s comb made from a fragment of A3J (RA5C) aircraft.
+Mr. Ngo Van Dung’s comb made of a fragment of A3J (RA5C) aircraft

 In 1984, Mr. Dung was discharged with the rank of lieutenant.
-He carefully kept the comb at his home.
-In May 2020, veteran Ngo Van Dung donated the comb to the Hanoi Museum with the desire to spread his memory to the public when visiting the museum.
+He kept the comb carefully at home.
+In May 2020, veteran Ngo Van Dung donated the comb to Hanoi Museum with the desire to spread his memory to the public when visiting the museum.

 Mr. Nguyen Tien Da - Director of Hanoi Museum received the memorabilia from veteran Ngo Van Dung

-Regarding the A3J aircraft, in the archives of the Hanoi Museum, there are currently 2 artifacts of the wreckage of the A3J aircraft shot down on Le Truc Street.
-The comb, A3J wreckage, and related story will be featured in the Hanoi Museum's permanent display to tell the story of a heroic city.
+Regarding the A3J aircraft, in the archivesof Hanoi Museum, there are currently 2 artifacts of the wreckage of the A3J aircraft shot down on Le Truc Street.
+The comb made from the A3J wreckage, and its story, will be featured in the Hanoi Museum's permanent display as a piece of memorabilia of those heroic times.

 Kiều Tuấn Đạt